 When not at WTG, Kate enjoys spending time with her family, bike riding, hiking and boating on our beautiful Arizona lakes.

-Edna Yepez joined Way to Grow Pediatric Therapy in March of 2016 as a recent licensed Certified Occupational Therapy Assistant.
+Edna Yepez joined Way to Grow Pediatric Therapy in March of 2016 as a licensed Certified Occupational Therapy Assistant.
 Her passion to help others and admiration for children brought her to the field of OT.
-She received her degree from Pima Medical Institute and was voted by classmates as “Most Focused Classmate.”
-Edna is also a member of “Arizota”- Arizona State Occupational Therapy Association and recently received training in the “Bal-A-Vis-X” exercise program in September 2016.
-Edna believes children are resilient and have very positive spirits, and she believes children teach us what’s important in life.
-She wants to help children accomplish their goals through their main occupation: play!
+She received her degree from Pima Medical Institute in August of 2015.
+Edna is a member of “Arizota”- Arizona State Occupational Therapy Association and has received continuing education in the “Bal-A-Vis-X” exercise program in September 2016, “Handwriting Without Tears” in February 2017, and “Practical Sensory Motor Strategies” in April 2017.
+Edna believes children are resilient and very positive spirits, and she believes children teach us what’s important in life.
+She wants to help children accomplish their goals through their main occupation: play.

 When not at WTG, Edna enjoys spending time with her family, traveling, listening to music, attending concerts, and baking.
-Edna and her husband have a very sassy cichlid fish pet named Lily.
+Edna and her husband are expecting their first child: a sweet boy due in December, 2017.
+They also have a very sassy cichlid fish pet named Lily.

 Brooke joined Way to Grow Pediatric Therapy in September 2016.
-She is an Arizona native but attended Colorado State University graduating in 1999 with her Bachelor of Science in Occupational Therapy.
-As an occupational therapist Brooke has enjoyed working in several settings including: hospital, home health, public schools, and most recently in a charter school.
-She has participated in numerous continuing education courses on topics such as: Autism, Autism Spectrum disorders and treatment, primitive reflex integration, vision processing and therapy, Interactive Metronome, The Alert Program for Self-Regulation, Handwriting Without Tears, and sensory strategies for the home and school.
-Brooke believes children learn and develop best when they are having fun and actively exploring their environment.
-She is excited to be a part of the Way to Grow team!
+She is an Arizona native but attended Colorado State University, graduating in 1999 with her Bachelor of Science in Occupational Therapy.
+As an occupational therapist Brooke has enjoyed working in several settings including hospital, home health, public schools, and a charter school.
+She has attended continuing education courses on topics such as Autism Spectrum disorders and treatment, primitive reflex integration, vision processing and therapy, sensory strategies for the school and home, and executive function skills.
+She has also attended specific courses for Interactive Metronome, The Alert Program for Self-Regulation, and Handwriting Without Tears.
+Brooke believes children learn and grow best when they are having fun and actively exploring their environment.
+She is so glad to be part of the Way to Grow team!

 Outside of work, Brooke enjoys spending time with her husband and four young children.
 They enjoy being outdoors (riding bikes, hiking, swimming), traveling, and working on DIY home projects together.
 In her rare alone time Brooke enjoys running, pilates, reading, and baking.